SlyBouhafs/MMMKIII/README.markdown

 Download the latest release zip [from here](https://github.com/SlyBouhafs/MMMKIII/releases/latest) and unzip it or clone the repository.

-1. Stop Live if it is running.
+1. Make sure that Live isn't running.
-2. In the `assets/presets/` folder, there are 4 programs, use the MPK Mini MK3 Program Editor to install each one.
+2. In the `assets/presets/` folder, there are 4 programs, use the MPK Mini MK3 Program Editor to load each one.
-3. Add **MMMKIII** to Ableton Live's MIDI Remote Scripts
+3. Add **MMMKIII** to Ableton Live's MIDI Remote Scripts folder.

 	[See Ableton’s help page regarding installing third-party remote scripts.](https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts)

 4. Start Live.
 5. Enable **MMMKIII** as a Control Surface in Live

 	In Live’s Preferences go to the **MIDI Sync** tab and select **MMMKIII** in the dropdown list of available Control Surfaces.
-As MIDI Input and Output, select your controller’s MIDI-port.
+For the MIDI Input and Output, select your controller’s MIDI-port.

 ## License

 This work is licensed under the "Simplified BSD License" / "FreeBSD License" see License.txt

 ## Acknowledgement